JoseArias31/Incented-Protocol---Web2-App/README.md

 Incented protocol is deployed and hosted using vercel.

-See the following URL:  https://incented-protocol-git-prioritizevalida-b9e591-wookie3s-projects.vercel.app
+Check out the app for a full user experience:  https://incented-protocol-git-prioritizevalida-b9e591-wookie3s-projects.vercel.app

 # Application Architecture Design - Incented Protocol